gbmhunter/MString/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.0.0.0 2014-08-12 Initial commit, basic constructor of string object from C-style string has been implemented with one unit test.
+v1.1.0.0 2014-08-12 Added 'String::Find()' method which allows you to search for a particular character in the sting, and added associated unit tests, closes #1.
+Destructor now deletes memory that was allocated in the constructor, closes #2. v1.0.0.0 2014-08-12 Initial commit, basic constructor of string object from C-style string has been implemented with one unit test.
 ======== ========== ===================================================================================================